 These dogs also benefit from mental stimulation from interactive toys.

 Highly reactive or aggressive dogs

-If your reactive dog becomes fearful, you may need to consider using a compression garment like a Thundershirt to help calm him.
-Other calming options: CBD treats or hemp oil for pets.
+If your reactive dog becomes fearful, consider using a compression garment like a Thundershirt to help calm him—other calming options: CBD treats or hemp oil for pets.